estansifer/factoriomods/timelapse/README.md

 Note that if the music is shorter than your movie, your movie will be truncated due to the "-shortest" option.

+## Examples

+A timelapse of a two hour game: youtube.com/watch?v=WagzSpVY4QA

+From a much older version of the mod, here is a timelapse of a 50 hour game: youtube.com/watch?v=Iz-BazXtDbs

 ## Version changes